xv/ICSharpCode.TextEditor-Lexers/README.md

 	fsmProvider = New FileSyntaxModeProvider(synDir)
 	' attach to the text editor
 	HighlightingManager.Manager.AddSyntaxModeFileProvider(fsmProvider)
-	' activate the highlighting, use the name from the SyntaxDefinition node TextEditorControl.SetHighlighting("YourHighlighting") Else
+	' activate the highlighting, use the name from the SyntaxDefinition node in the .xshd file TextEditorControl.SetHighlighting("YourHighlighting") Else
 	MessageBox.Show("Directory was not found", "Not Found", MessageBoxButtons.OK, MessageBoxIcon.Exclamation)